 Get started sending data:

-If you are having problems getting the data to report, see Troubleshooting.
+Having problems getting data to report?
+See Troubleshooting.

 You can find data sent via the Trace API, or from integrations that use this API, in these locations:

 - In our distributed tracing UI.

 - By querying: For details about how to query and create custom charts, see Query distributed tracing data.